I saw the first wild bear of my life on the Appalachian Trail. It was the summer of 2001, and I was 20 years old.

 Remember how I said that bears are scared of us because sometimes we like to shoot them and mount their heads on our walls?

 Well there’s no hunting allowed in the National Parks, so the Parks tend to have more of a problem with bears than other places.
-Rangers create the rules and regulations because they help keep you from getting harassed and attacked by wild, Snickers-obsessed bears.
+Rangers create the rules and regulations because they help keep you from getting harassed and attacked by wild-eyed, Snickers-obsessed bears.

 Follow the rules.
 For example, many parks require you to carry a bulky and heavy bear canister.
 Others require you to camp only in designated areas, because those areas come equipped with a safe place to store your food.